 8. Nursing pillow – Boppy pillows are amazing.
 Not only are they super helpful for nursing, but they’re great for laying baby on, and helping stabilize them while learning to sit up.

 There are so many things to fill your nursery with, but sadly… a lot of the important ones you don’t realize you need until you need it.
 What are some things you feel were super beneficial to your baby’s nursery?
 We would love to add your ideas to our nursery checklist!

-CHECK OUT THESE OTHER HELPFUL ARTICLES:
+CHECK OUT THESE OTHER MOTHERHOOD ARTICLES: